mizmauz/rest2odata_cap_kyma/README.md

 - [/srv/service.cds](./odatafiori/srv/service.cds) Definition of Service
     Definition of the ODATA Service for MeterReadingDevice Fiori annotations for MeterReadingDevice and MeterReading

+    See this page for details on the fiorio annotations: https://cap.cloud.sap/docs/advanced/odata#example

 - [package.json](./odatafiori/package.json) Holds the path to the other odata service Destination for MeterReading